18F/handbook/_pages/general-information-and-resources/tech-policies/fitara.md

 > If the external contract or agreement does not involve a GSA-owned platform and/or GSA does not own the ATO, no approval from GSA IT is required.
 >
 > 3.0 Applicability
-> This policy applies to all TTS Offices unless otherwise amended or revoked.
+> This policy applies to all TTS Offices, unless otherwise amended or revoked.

 ---